 • Support or pray for the members from Westminster who travel to Honduras for the training and installation of the water filtration systems.

-• Travel to Honduras to help participate in a week long trip building a water filtration system.
+• Travel to Honduras when possible to help participate in a week long trip building a water filtration system.

 Rise Against Hunger is a nonprofit organization working to end hunger in our lifetime by providing food and life-changing aid to the world’s most vulnerable people.
 Rise Against Hunger operates meal packaging programs, then distributes the meals through feeding programs in developing countries.